juampamuc/book/src/examples/json.md

 }
 ```

 We need a final rule to represent an entire JSON file.
-The only legal contents
+The only legal content
 of a JSON file is a single object or array.
 We'll mark this rule [silent], so
 that a parsed JSON file contains only two token pairs: the parsed value itself,
 and [the `EOI` rule].